SuperFlyTV/GraphicsDataDefinition/README.md

 ## GDD Types

-Here follows a list of the GDD Types, which provides more advanced functionality in GUI:s.
+Here follows a list of the GDD Types, which provides more advanced functionality in GUIs.

-_Not all of these types are supported by all GUI:s.
+_Not all of these types are supported by all GUIs.
 If a type is not supported, the GUI will degrade gracefully to the next_

 Note: All `type`-properties below can be defined as optional by defining it as `["myType", "null"]`.